ABBOT POINT / NORTH QUEENSLAND EXPORT TERMINAL

 Finance industry databases show that NQXT appointed financial advisory firm Grant Samuel to keep trying to raise funds to refinance debt, and several banks have been appointed to arrange a bond raising (Stifel, Emirates NBD Capital, and Haitong).
 NQXT will likely go to them and existing creditors yet to rule out further investment for new debt arrangements.

-Fill out the action form to tell these creditors that they must rule out further financing of Abbot Point.
-See the table below for NQXT’s existing bondholders.
+Fill out the action form to tell these banks that they must rule out further financing of Abbot Point.

 Coal from NQXT contaminating Caley Valley Wetlands after Cyclone Debbie, April 2017.
 Image credit: Dean Sewell / Oculi